Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 ## Overview

-In this lab, you will be introduced to Technical debt management, how to configure your Team Build Definitions to use SonarQube and how to understand the analysis results.
+In this lab, you will be introduced to technical debt management, configuring VSTS Team Build definition to use SonarQube and how to understand the analysis results.

 Technical debt is the set of problems in a development effort that make forward progress on customer value inefficient.
 Technical debt saps productivity by making code hard to understand, fragile, time-consuming to change, difficult to validate, and creates unplanned work that blocks progress.